 NRJohnson Commentary on Ephesians 1:1

-» sorry for the delay on the commentary, I am finishing it up and will have it available on here early next week once its edited.
+» sorry for the delay on the commentaries, I am finishing them up and will have it available on here shortly.
 Thanks for your patience.

 In Our Next Study Together …

 I invite you to join me on this journey from the book of Ephesians to discover God’s eternal purpose, His plan for your life, and learn how to practically live out an abundant and fruitful Christian life.